thescouser89/snippets/servlet_jsp/servlet_jsp_notes.md

 ## ServletConfig
 - One ServletConfig object per servlet.
 - Use it to pass deploy-time information to the servlet (database)
-- Use it to acces the ServletContext
+- Use it to access the ServletContext
-- Parameters are configres in the Deployment Descriptor.
+- Parameters are configured in the Deployment Descriptor.

 ## ServletContext
 - One ServletContext per web app